mk-fg/fgtk/README.md

 	% pick_tracks -s 200 /mnt/music/OverClocked_Remix /mnt/sd_card/music
 	INFO:root:Done: 1673.1 MiB, rate: 1.29 MiB/s

+"--debug" also keeps track of what's being done and calculates how much time is left based on df-goal and median rate.

 Source dir has like [3k files](http://ocremix.org/torrents/) in many dirs, and cp/rsync will do the dumb "we'll copy same first things every time", while this tool will create the dst path for you, copy always-new selection there and - due